 You may uncover issues with the home.You may uncover issues with the home.

 It is important to know what you’re buying, but this could work against you if you are not in a signed contract.
 For instance, an innocent remark by the seller that “the neighbors seem quiet today” could signal to the buyer that they’re usually a lot noisier.
 Provided both parties have not signed the purchasing contract yet, the buyer has a chance to back out now and get their deposit back.
 But if they’re fully in contract already, they have no way to back out without losing their deposit.

 Advantages for Home SellersAdvantages for Home Sellers

-You may feel better about passing the home onto them.You may feel better about passing the home onto them.
+You may feel better about passing the home to them.You may feel better about passing the home to them.

 It could smoothen out any difficulties with the negotiations.It could smoothen out any difficulties with the negotiations.

 Negotiations can sometimes drag on for longer than usual.
-If you’ve reached a deadlock where neither agent can see a way past, a meeting between the buyers and sellers might be what’s needed.
+If you’ve reached a deadlock where neither agent can see a way past, you might need a meeting between the buyers and sellers.
 It may be that much of the difficulty with the negotiations has been due to some misunderstanding that can be cleared up quickly.
 Perhaps one party had made assumptions about the other that they can now see were misplaced.
-Even if the negotiations haven’t been particularly fraught, a pleasant meeting could make the whole transaction process go a lot easier.
+Even if the negotiations haven’t been particularly fraught, a pleasant meeting could make the whole transaction process more manageable.
 The buyers and sellers now have a better understanding of each other and can probably get over any hurdles that appear along the way.